UbiquityDotNET/Llvm.NET/README.md

 ### CI Build NuGet Packages
 The CI Builds on AppVeyor provide a [NuGet Feed](https://ci.appveyor.com/NuGet/Ubiquity.Llvm.NET ) of the NuGet package built from the latest source in the master branch.

-**NOTE:**
+There are a number of ways to reference cusom feeds depending on preferences.
+But one of the simplest is a [Nuget.Config](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file) file checked into the source control along with the rest of your project.
+This eliminates the need for each developer to manually set up the feed references when working with the CI builds.

-The Llvm.NET package relies on some additional packages from the Ubiquity.Net GitHub organization.
-Until these are all available on NuGet they must be referenced from their own AppVeyor Feeds.
-This is easily accomplished with a custom [Nuget.Config](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file) file.
-The following is an example of the minimal configuration file needed to use Llvm.NET and it's other Ubiquity.NET dependencies:
+The following is an example of the minimal configuration file needed to use Llvm.NET:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>